About > Overview

 - Research, academic & logistical resources through the Gunter Library, GCRL Museum and USM vessel fleet

 Director of SOSE Finance Administration

 Director of Vessel Operations

 Dr. Benjamin Weldon

 703 East Beach Drive, Ocean Springs, MS 39564

 The 50-acre Halstead site is the original location of GCRL, as established by the State Legislature in 1948.
 Numerous academic, research and administrative units are located at the Halstead site, including GCRL’s Dormitory, Dining Hall, Gunter Library, and classroom facilities (including the Field Studies Building) which support the long-running Summer Field Program.
-The harbor at this location is home to the R/V Jim Franks and Miss Peetsy B, and its boat launch supports USM small boat research and academic operations.
+The harbor at this location is home to the Miss Peetsy B, and its boat launch supports USM small boat research and academic operations.

 300 Laurel Oak Drive, Ocean Springs, MS 39564

 The 224-acre Cedar Point site is east of the Halstead site and adjacent to the Gulf Islands National Seashore’s Davis Bayou Area.
 The property was donated to USM by the Jackson County Board of Supervisors in 1995, initially for expansion of marine aquaculture research at GCRL.
 Cedar Point includes numerous facilities supporting the Thad Cochran Marine Aquaculture Center, and the Research Building there is home to several SOSE faculty.
 Recovery from Hurricane Katrina damages in 2005 has occurred primarily at this location, with completion of the Marine Education Center in 2018, the Toxicology Building in 2017, and the GCRL Physical Plant facility in 2013.